This feature is well established and works across many devices and browser versions. It’s been available across browsers since September 2015.

 step-endEqual to steps(1, jump-end)

-Timing functions may be specified on individual keyframes in a @keyframes rule.
+Easing functions may be specified on individual keyframes in a @keyframes rule.
 If no animation-timing-function is specified on a keyframe, the corresponding value of animation-timing-function from the element to which the animation is applied is used for that keyframe.

 Within a keyframe, animation-timing-function is an at-rule-specific descriptor, not the property of the same name.
 The timing is not being animated.
-Rather, a keyframe's timing function is applied on a property-by-property basis from the keyframe on which it is specified until the next keyframe specifying that property, or until the end of the animation if there is no subsequent keyframe specifying that property.
+Rather, a keyframe's easing function is applied on a property-by-property basis from the keyframe on which it is specified until the next keyframe specifying that property, or until the end of the animation if there is no subsequent keyframe specifying that property.
 As a result, an animation-timing-function specified on the 100% or to keyframe will never be used.

 | Initial value | ease |